Lesson 1: Stitching Sections

 Remember to begin a few stitches before the printed line starts and end a few stitches after it ends.

-In foundation paper piecing, subsequent seams will cross these sewn seams and lock them into place.
 As long as you sew your seams this way, there is no need to back stitch.

 Press the dark triangle open with a dry iron set to a cotton setting.
 Using steam tends to curl the paper, making it harder to work with.
+(Not impossible, just a bit harder.
+Knowledge is power!)

 Repeat this step for Piece A3.
 Repeat Steps 1-2 for Sections B, C, and D.